Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits operating a drone over the beach, Boardwalk, or any large gathering of people during the busy season without prior written approval from the Town of Ocean City.
+Town prohibits operating a drone over the beach, Boardwalk, or any large gathering of people during the busy season (May 1 - September 30) without prior written approval.
+Framed as exercise of safety and privacy authority rather than airspace regulation.

 Restrictions